macicchino/Pewlett-Hackard-Analysis/README.md

 ### Purpose of Analysis

-To determine the number of retiring employees per title, and identify employees who are eligible to participate in a mentorship program.
+  1. To determine the number of retiring employees per title.
+  2. Identify employees who are eligible to participate in a mentorship program.

 ### The number of Retiring Employees by Title

+As shown in the image below, a significant number of 'Senior Engineers' and 'Senior Staff' are at retirement age.
+This shows the most vulnrable positions (Titles) for the expected 'Silver Tsunami'.

 ![Retire_by_title](images/Number_by_title.png "Number of Retiring Employees by Title")

+### Employees Eligable to Participate in a Mentorship Program

 ![Retire_](insert.png "Number...")